Marigold Care Guide: Top Tips for Vibrant Blooms

 Humidity

-Marigolds are not particularly sensitive to humidity levels and can tolerate both dry and humid conditions.
+Marigolds are not particularly sensitive to humidity levels and can thrive in both dry and humid conditions, making them versatile for various climates.

 Seasonal Care Tips